percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 when you change :variable:`pxc_maint_mode` to ``SHUTDOWN`` or ``MAINTENANCE``.
 By default, the period is set to 10 seconds, which should be enough for most transactions to finish.
-You can increase the value to accomodate for longer-running transactions.
+You can increase the value to accommodate for longer-running transactions.

 For more information, see :ref:`pxc-maint-mode`.